Links 386 Pro: Technical features

-The game ran relatively quickly because it was written in assembly code, though courses could take several seconds to be drawn on less powerful systems.
-The courses were drawn piece by piece, beginning with the backdrop, then the buildings, then the plants.
+The game runs quickly because it was written in assembly code, though courses can take several seconds to be drawn on less powerful systems.
+The courses are drawn piece by piece, beginning with the backdrop, then the buildings, then the plants.
 It was considered to use a large amount of memory for the time, running best on 8 MB.
-On the Mac, it ran best on a Power Mac and on the PC at least a 386 was required.
-Some features could be turned off to increase the running speed.
-The game featured Super VGA graphics, one of the first games to do so.
+On the PC at least a Intel 80386 is required.
+Some features can be turned off to increase the running speed.
+The game features Super VGA graphics, one of the first games to do so.
 It features sounds such as birds, frogs, comments from the golfers, and applause.
-On the Mac, voice control of the game was available.
+The Macintosh version runs best on a Power Mac, and voice control of the game is available.

-Different versions of Links 386 Pro, Links 386 CD, and the Microsoft Golf derivatives included either one or two courses presented through digitized images, and additional courses could be purchased separately.
+Different versions of Links 386 Pro, Links 386 CD, and the Microsoft Golf derivatives include either one or two courses presented through digitized images, and additional courses could be purchased separately.
 Lower resolution courses for the earlier game, Links: The Challenge of Golf, can be converted for play in Links 386 Pro.
 A subsequent version, titled Links 386 CD, includes the voice of Bobcat Goldthwait as the player's caddie.

 Through a deal with Access Software, Microsoft published its own Links games for Microsoft Windows under the Microsoft Golf name.
 Microsoft Golf 2.0 (1994; Windows 3.0) is a version of Links 386 Pro that includes Firestone South Course and Torrey Pines South Course, while Microsoft Golf 3.0 (1996; Windows 95) features the same courses as Links 386 Pro.
 Microsoft Golf 3.0 was included with many personal computers as a pre-loaded game.
 Both Microsoft Golf 2.0 and Golf 3.0 have 16-bit Windows components but also make use of Win32s.